magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

    * `<your Magento install dir>/var/cache`
    * `<your Magento install dir>/var/page_cache`
    * `<your Magento install dir>/generated/code`
-1. Check our storefront in your web browser again.
+1. Check your storefront in your web browser again.

 ## Upgrade using the script {#upgrade-cli-script}